FAIRmat-NFDI/pynxtools/docs/getting-started.md

 You will have

-- a basic understanding of what this software is about and which capabilities it contains
+- a basic understanding of what this software is about and its capabilities
-- how the different software tools are connected which each other.
+- how the different software tools are interconnected

 ## What is NeXus?

-NeXus is a framework for describing and standardizing experimental data.
-NeXus provides domain-specific rules for organizing data within files in addition to a dictionary of well-defined domain-specific field concepts.
-It helps communities to agree on terms to describe their data, acting as a contract on which data has to be present and how to name them in a given dataset.
+NeXus is a data format intended for describing and standardizing experimental data.
+NeXus provides a specific grammar and syntactic rules via NXDL (NeXus Definition Language) for organizing data within files in addition to a dictionary of well-defined domain-specific field concepts.
+Since each individual concept is properly documented, it allows communities to agree on terms describing their data.
+Thus, NeXus acts as a contract on which concepts have to be present and how to name them in a given dataset.

 For a more detailed description on the general principles of NeXus we recommend: